 - They are the first line of defense in communities.
 Terrorists know this and in many cases if the goal is to hurt people, they have to get through law enforcement first.
 This means officers may also be the target themselves.

 - They are the first responders.
 After an attack, officers will be the first ones to arrive and are responsible for carrying out all critical incident response tasks.
 This includes neutralizing any remaining threats and securing the area so medical personnel can come in.

 - They act as “eyes and ears.”
 Traditionally, law enforcement has an “eyes and ears” program where members of the community, such as community watch leaders or citizen observer cars, are responsible for looking out for things out of the ordinary.
 In the same way, law enforcement can act as the eyes and ears for the federal government.

-Throughout all these roles, a successful law enforcement response relies on communication with other agencies.
+The key to any successful law enforcement response relies on communication with other agencies.
 There are several ways that this can be carried out.
-One is with an Information Liaison Officer (ILO) program, where an officer works for your local department but they’re also assigned to a task force or federal agency, such as the FBI, DEA or ATF.
+One is with an Information Liaison Officer (ILO) program.
+This is where an officer works for their local department but they’re also assigned to a task force or federal agency, such as the FBI, DEA or ATF.

 [Related Article: Domestic Terrorism: Determining the Scope of Localized Threats]

 Fusion centers are also vitally important.
 Several agencies send information into a fusion center, which then compiles it, separates it and redistributes it back out to everybody.
 This allows agencies to see what’s going on in their area and in surrounding jurisdictions.
 “Information could include crime trends, suspects we’re looking for, or information about somebody who’s suspected of having terrorist ties,” said Nikolow.